 Increased Absorption of Medication

-However, before you apply anything on your scalp or even use derma rollers, consult with a doctor on how to properly use it or if you even should be using it in the first place if you’re on another active treatment.
-Some medical conditions can make use of derma rollers dangerous.
+However, before you apply anything on your scalp or even use derma rollers, consult with a doctor on how to properly use it or if you even should be using it in the first place if you’re on another active treatment (or have a skin condition).

-How To Use Derma Roller For Hair Growth?
+How Often to Use Derma Roller For Hair Growth?

 It’s advised that you don’t use a derma roller on your scalp more than once a week.
 Some doctors even recommend using it after 1 month to allow your skin to heal.